kyma-project/test-infra/development/pubsub-connector/pubSubGateway/README.md

 ## Overview

 The PubSub Gateway is written in Golang.
-It pulls messages from PubSub, converts them into a CloudEvents compliant events and forwards them to the Kyma Event Publisher Proxy.
+It pulls messages from PubSub, converts them into a CloudEvents, and forwards them to the Kyma Event Publisher Proxy.

 ## Prerequisites